Ainthaam Padai: Plot

 Thus, enmity develops between the Dhanushkodi and Gunasekaran families.
 In particular, the idea arises for Rajadurai to take revenge on Kalpana somehow.
 The next day, the wedding arrangements of Gunasekaran and Kalpana take place at the temple as scheduled.
 Kalpana wears a garland and sits on the wedding stage, where Rajadurai comes in disguise.
 Kalpana sees that he has come with a thaali in his hand.
 While Kalpana is confused as to what is going on, Rajadurai tries to forcefully tie the thaali around Kalpana's neck without any delay.
 Before he finishes tie the knot, Kalpana pushes him away and runs away from him to the temple.
 Rajadurai beats up some people including Gunasekaran who came to stop him and chases Kalpana away.
 No matter how far Kalpana ran, Rajadurai caught her at the roadblock.
 When Kalpana begged Rajadurai not to, he forcibly tied Thaali around her neck.
 Shocked, Kalpana carries the thaali he has tied with her hands.
 In the ensuing battle, Rajadurai is killed by Prabhakaran in a defensive attempt.
-Seeing this, Kalpana is shocked and becomes mentally challenged.
-Thus, Prabhakaran ends by telling Thanthoni (Vivek) about this past.
+Seeing this, Kalpana is shocked and becomes affected with psychosis.
+Thus, Prabhakaran ends by telling Thanthoni about this past.

 The rest of the film is about the hand-in-hand combat between Prabhakaran and Devasena, with each one moving around with their smart plans.
 Knowing the whole conspiracy behind Prabhakaran, he plans to thwart Devasena's plans with the help of Thanthoni without anyone knowing.
-Thanthoni disguises himself as a preacher and intimidates a minister (Radha Ravi) into using him as a helper in this plan.
+Thanthoni disguises himself as a preacher and intimidates a minister into using him as a helper in this plan.
 Meanwhile, Kalpana, who was locked up in Dhanushkodi's house, regains consciousness due to a disturbance that took place there.
 Prabhakaran manages to rescue Gayathri's father safely from Dhanushkodi.
 After causing chaos in the wedding that was to take place there, Prabhakaran, who had somehow stood in front of Devasena, happily tied the thaali around Gayathri's neck with her satisfaction.

 Dhanushkodi is angry with Devasena and tries to kill her and turn it into a suicide.
 Then Kalpana helps her.
 Gunasekaran, Karunakaran, and Prabhakaran together defeat them.
-Later that night, the couples - Prabhakaran and Gayathri; Gunasekaran and Kalpana; Karunakaran and Devasena; and Thanthoni and Diana (Aarthi) - start happily celebrating their first night together.
+Later that night, the couples – Prabhakaran and Gayathri; Gunasekaran and Kalpana; Karunakaran and Devasena; and Thanthoni and Diana – start happily celebrating their first night together.